aj4ayushjain/Read-Count-System/README.md

 + Use of flask-socketio for further extension on the chats belonging to story which currently i didn't implement because in this it kindda be wastage of resources for just tracking the live viewer count

+# Packages Used
+  1. Blueprint:- Modular way to organize group of related views and other code
+  2. werkzeug.security:- For hashing the password
+  3. Flask_login - For handling of the session cookies in the system across threads without memory error
+  4. Flask_sqlalchemy - Handling databases tables along with session
+  5. Flask_table-  To create dynamic table with links

 # Future Advancements
 ----------------------------------------------------------------------------
   1. Design / UI